oplik0/solo2-desktop/README.md

 ## Building

-To build a production version of your app:
+To build a production version of the app:

 ```bash
 pnpm tauri build